-Pretty much every week there’s a new article trending in HackerNews with someone’s rants on PHP.
-Some are well formulated and strongly grounded while others are just vague texts with no real arguments, just basically saying “PHP is broken” without any strong reasons, alternatives or solutions.
+Pretty much every week there's a new article trending in HackerNews with someone's rants on PHP.
+Some are well formulated and well-grounded while others are just vague texts with no real arguments, just basically saying "PHP is broken" without any strong reasons, alternatives or solutions.

 I've been working with web development and mainly PHP for around 10 years now, I'm a Zend Certified Engineer (as if the term "PHP Engineer" makes any sense) and also a Computer Scientist (which theoretically means I'm supposed to know how to build software in the "correct" way), so I believe I have enough base to write a neutral and realistic analysis of PHP and that's the idea of this post.

 One third of the web runs on PHP, it's used in small and big websites, pretty much every hosting service supports PHP and it is usually a valid option to consider when all you need is to get things done ASAP.
 But just like anything else in the world, it has problems.

 There are only two kinds of programming languages: those people always bitch about and those nobody uses.

 If we look closely and without any prejudgement there are somethings we need to analyse: PHP is popular but it's not cool.
 And that is quite a bad position to be, it's the same situation of MS Windows for example: both are OK, accessible and serve a lot of people reasonably well, but people don't usually enjoy them nor are really proud of using them and everybody loves to hate them.